 · Lynching and mob law in the U.S. should be suppressed.

-In 1927, The Fourth Pan-African Congress was held in New York City and adopted resolutions like the Third Pan-African Congress meetings.
+In 1927, the Fourth Pan-African Congress was held in New York City and adopted resolutions similar to those of the Third Pan-African Congress meetings.

 British-based organizations and activists dominated the Fifth Congress.
 It is viewed as the most significant, being held just months after the end of World War II.
 The War had been fought in the name of freedom; however, around the globe, millions of Africans and Afro-Diaspora populations lived under European colonial rule.
 Congress demanded decolonization and condemned imperialism, racial discrimination, and capitalism.
 The primary organizers were George Padmore, Dr. Peter Milliard, and T. Ras Makonnen.